Contractors’ Claims, Remedies and Reliefs

 In addition to the notice requirements, the contractor will be required to follow the procedure set out in the underlying contract in order to claim an extension of time.
-While it might vary depending on the contract, it will generally involve submitting detailed particulars and supporting contemporaneous records evidencing the entitlement to an extension of time.
+Although this might vary depending on the contract, it will generally involve submitting detailed particulars and supporting contemporaneous records evidencing the entitlement to an extension of time.
 Contractors should negotiate the costs arising from such exercise with the employer when discussing clauses of this nature.

-In order to produce particulars and records that satisfy the contractual and evidentiary hurdle for claiming an extension of time, contractors must ensure they have a good planning team.
+To produce particulars and records that satisfy the contractual and evidentiary hurdle for claiming an extension of time, contractors must ensure they have a good planning team.

 Such particulars and records will generally be submitted to the employer’s representative, who must, in consultation with the parties, make a fair determination of the contractor’s claim.

 Contractors and employers should keep these records in the event either of them disagrees with the employer representative’s determination and the entitlement to an extension of time arises as an issue in future arbitration proceedings.
-During proceedings, such records will be required by the contractor to establish the existence of the alleged delaying event and by its appointed programming experts to provide opinion evidence on the impact that each alleged delaying event had on the contractor’s ability to complete the works.
+During proceedings, such records will be required by the contractor to establish the existence of the alleged delaying event and by its appointed programming experts to provide opinion evidence on the effect that each alleged delaying event had on the contractor’s ability to complete the work.

 Employers may, by their conduct, waive some of the contractual condition precedents to claiming an extension of time with regard to one or more contractor claims.
-If such waiver is established, the employer may be estopped from denying an extension of time on the basis that the contractor failed to comply with those contractual condition precedents.
+If such a waiver is established, the employer may be estopped from denying an extension of time on the basis that the contractor failed to comply with those contractual condition precedents.

 In common law jurisdictions, this principle is referred to as estoppel by conduct.
 It arises if (1) a party by its conduct (2) led the other to believe (3) it had waived or relaxed compliance with an obligation, and (4) the other party acted in accordance with that conduct (5) to its detriment.

-In both civil law and common law jurisdictions, contracts can be concluded orally or by conduct and accordingly the employer’s conduct leading to the contractor’s belief it had relaxed the procedural condition precedents may constitute a variation to the underlying contract, having a similar effect as estoppel by conduct.
+In both civil law and common law jurisdictions, contracts can be concluded orally or by conduct and, accordingly, the employer’s conduct leading to the contractor’s belief it had relaxed the procedural condition precedents may constitute a variation to the underlying contract, having a similar effect as estoppel by conduct.

 The ability to conclude an oral contract or a contract by conduct is limited if the underlying contract contains entire agreement, no waiver or no variations unless in writing provisions, in particular in common law jurisdictions where such provisions would be enforced strictly.
 In civil law jurisdictions, they would be enforced but may be balanced against overriding considerations of fairness and equity, which could have the same effect as estoppel.